 We shall be concerned a great deal with the way this high-frequency energy can be generated, controlled and received.
-In some cases the lower radio frequencies are produced by rotating machinery (Alexanderson alternator) made possible by refinements in equipment like that used in power stations for generating 25- and 60-cycle current.
+The apparatus described in the following chapters has been carefully designed to fit amateur needs.
+But first some general explanations which will help to under-stand "how it works" are in order.
+The lower radio frequencies can be produced by rotating machinery (Alexanderson alternator) made possible by refinements in equipment like that used in power stations for generating 25- and 60-cycle current.
 However, circuits containing condensers and coils, chosen to have a certain natural period or frequency, are most often used in converting direct current (or alternating current of commercial frequency) to high-frequency alternating current useful for radio communication.
-In practice, the electric arc, the spark gap, and the vacuum tube have all been used with tuned circuits for this purpose.
-The older methods of creating radio-frequency power have been graduslly supplanted and the equipment retired from service until to-day the more convenient and versatile vacuum tube reigns practically supreme.
-All of the transmission apparatus described in the following chapters is designed to make use of the vacuum tube as the generator of radiofrequency power.
+In practice, the electric arc, the spark gap, and the vacuum tube have all been used with condensers and coils (combinations having the desired natural frequency) for this purpose.
+The older methods of creating radio-frequency power have been gradually supplanted and the equipment retired from service until to-day the more convenient and versatile vacuum tube reigns practically supreme.